 While any quality dry gin will work in this recipe, we chose to use Citadelle dry gin from France.
 Produced in Cognac, the premium gin features 19 botanicals and has an ABV of 44%.

 Luxardo produces our preferred maraschino liqueur.
-No surprise there since we’re already obsessed with the Veneto, Italy company’s maraschino cherries.
+No surprise there since we’re obsessed with the Italian company’s maraschino cherries.

 How To Craft a Last Word Cocktail